 How to Forage Responsibly

 Show your love for the land by foraging responsibly and leaving fields, meadows, trails, and other mushroom-laden locations in good condition for future generations.
-Only take what you need and cover any disturbed ground.
+Only take what you need (leave some behind for future years and other foragers) and cover any disturbed ground.

 Be sure it is legal to forage in the area — only harvest on public land, and be sure you know the regulations of the specific forest, park, or jurisdiction before you go.
 See guidelines and information about limits and the number of harvesting days allowed per year in different areas on the Puget Sound Mycological Society website.